masher92/Peat_depth_model/4.CrossValidateModel/Readme.md

 ### Functions
 This script calls various functions contained within the Functions/ directory.

-##### clean_pd.R
+##### Clean_pd.R
-* find_duplication -- searches for peat depth points in the sample with duplicated lat/long coordinates.
+* Find_duplication.py -- searches for peat depth points in the sample with duplicated lat/long coordinates.
 If it finds them, deletes duplicates to keep only one
-* find_nearestNeighours -- searches for peat depth points in the sample which are less than 1m apart.
+* Find_nearestNeighours.py -- searches for peat depth points in the sample which are less than 1m apart.
 If it finds them, deletes points to keep only one

-##### check_models.R
+##### Check_models.R
+* Check_lm.py --
+* Check_sm.py --

 ##### cross_validate.R
+* cross_validate.py

 ##### analyse_results.R
+* Create_results.py -- Creates a table detailing for both the linear and geostatistical model statistics of model performance (bias, RMSE, coverage, interval width)
+* Create_predicted_vs_observed.py -- Creates a table detailing for each location with a measured peat depth value, the mean peat depth value predicted at that location by both linear and geostatistical models across the cross-validation runs.